jakobdylanc/llmcord.py/README.md

   The bot's responses are dynamically generated just like ChatGPT.
 When the message turns green, it's done.

 - ### Vision support
-  The bot can see your image attachments when you choose a vision model.
+  The bot can see image attachments when you choose a vision model.

 ### And more...
 - Easily set a custom personality (aka system prompt)